reza-kaara/autoupdate-deps-security/README.md

-# autoupdate-deps-security
+# vulnerability-alerts-gradle
-Testbed for dependency bots with a focus on security vulnerabilities.
+A testbed for observing how GitHub detects and alerts about vulnerabilities.